Paul Marshall (footballer): Playing career

-He signed with Walsall in June 2010, after friend Clayton McDonald recommended the "Saddlers".
+Marshall signed with Walsall in June 2010, after his friend Clayton McDonald recommended the club.
 After 22 appearances he was released from the club twelve months later, as was McDonald.
 In July 2011, he had a trial spell at Rochdale, and impressed enough to earn an extended stay at the club.
 He was an 82nd-minute substitute for Joe Thompson in a goalless draw with Carlisle United at Spotland on 16 August; his only appearance for the club.
 He then spent a brief spell with Droylsden in the Conference North, also on non-contract terms.
 He began training with former club Port Vale in January 2012, and joined on non-contract terms on 14 February.
 He went on to play 15 games for the "Valiants" in 2011–12, but was not offered a new contract.

 He signed with Conference North club FC Halifax Town in July 2012.
 He moved up a division when he joined Stockport County in February 2013, again on non-contract terms.
-He scored his first goal for the "Hatters", a 30-yard strike, in 4–1 defeat to Mansfield Town at Field Mill.
+He scored his first goal for the club, a 30 yd strike, in a 4–1 defeat to Mansfield Town at Field Mill.
 He played 11 games as County were relegated out of the Conference National in 2012–13.
 After being released from Stockport, he then returned to the Halifax Town on the back of their promotion to the Conference National.
 He made 39 appearances in the 2013–14 campaign, helping the club to qualify for the play-off semi-finals, where they were beaten by Cambridge United.
 He remained a key player in the 2014–15 campaign, scoring three goals in 42 appearances.

 He signed with National League North side Bradford Park Avenue in May 2015.
 Avenue finished 14th in the 2015–16 campaign.
 He signed with Nicky Law's Alfreton Town in October 2016.
 He played 25 games across the 2016–17 season as the "Reds" posted an 18th-place finish in the National League North.
 Marshall joined Curzon Ashton in May 2017.
 He made 24 appearances across the 2017–18 campaign as the "Nash" posted an 18th-place finish in the National League North, and was limited to just ten appearances in the 2018–19 season.

 On 31 July 2019, Marshall joined Northern Premier League Premier Division club Buxton on a non-contract basis.
 He moved on to Northern Premier League Division One North West side Mossley later in the year.
 He made just eight starts before the 2019–20 season was formally abandoned on 26 March due to the COVID-19 pandemic in England.

 On 19 July 2021, Marshall signed for Northern Premier League Premier Division club Radcliffe.
 Marshall made one start for Radcliffe before signing for Northern Premier League Division One West side Workington on a free transfer in September 2021.